Understanding Bladder Leakage & Other FAQs for Women

 What can be done about incontinence?

-One of the best ways to try to prevent or reduce the number of bladder leakage episodes in otherwise healthy women is to strengthen the pelvic floor muscles by performing the exercises described here.
+One of the best ways to try to prevent or reduce the the occurange of leakage in otherwise healthy women is to strengthen the pelvic floor muscles by performing the exercises described here.
 This tends to be more effective if you have the stress type of incontinence.
 For other types of incontinence various other methods of treatment are available.
 Please talk to your doctor about the possibilities for treating incontinence.
 The treatments described, used in conjunction with TENA incontinence products for women, will ensure that you can regain your confidence.

 Do exercises really help?